The Hands-On Growth Laws Theory Cookbook: Digestif: Ecological implications of proteome allocation and growth laws

 We now turn to the equations for cellular growth.
 The total protein mass dynamics is given by the equilibrium between synthesis~$\varepsilon \phi_\text{R} f_\text{a}$ and dilution,

 while the concentration of the internal amino acids is described by

 Note that this last equation presents the uptake and protein synthesis fluxes, plus the leakage, but the dilution term $D$ is not explicitly present.
 This is because it is not directly the internal amino acids that are being diluted, but the overall cell population, as in Eq.~(\ref{eq:10.Mp}).
+In Eq.~(\ref{eq:10.aaINTleak}) both \textit{de novo} amino acid synthesis from the carbon substrate ($\nu_s \phi_{C,s}$) and direct amino-acid uptake ($\nu_{a} \phi_{a}^\mathrm{up}$) contribute to the single intracellular amino-acid pool.
+This simplified additive form is appropriate when carbon is supplied and external amino-acid levels are tunable, and it could be generalised to consider imperfect substitution\footnote{{External amino acids can bypass parts of biosynthesis, whereas in their absence cells synthesize amino acids from carbon, nitrogen, and sulfur sources.
+Conversely, when the carbon substrate is absent but specific amino acids are present, growth is only sustainable if those amino acids can be catabolized to provide both energy and carbon skeletons.}.}

 Eqs.~\eqref{eq:10.extAAleak}-\eqref{eq:10.aaINTleak} provide a starting point for including proteome allocation models into the dynamics of amino acid cross-feeding.
 Once each term in these equations is specified --recognizing that the uptake and biosynthesis rates depend on internal and external amino-acid and carbon substrate concentrations ($[M_\text{A}^{\mathrm{ext}}]$, $[M_\text{A}^{\mathrm{int}}]$,$[M_\text{s}]$)-- the system can be solved, for a given set of environmental conditions and proteome-sector allocations, to predict the extracellular amino-acid concentration.
-This provides a quantitative prediction of the amino-acid concentration to which other cells are exposed in that environment, thus allowing for exploring and predicting ecological interactions.
+Crucially, in our formulation the exchange flux emerges from growth-law–based allocation via the intracellular amino-acid pool, coupling uptake, biosynthesis, translation demand, and a distinct leakage term.
+This provides a quantitative prediction of the amino-acid concentration to which other cells are exposed across environmental conditions, thus allowing for exploring and predicting ecological interactions.

 In more complex scenarios, one can consider multiple distinct amino acid pools, each governed by its own uptake and leakage kinetics, and allow different strains or species to exhibit unique physiological responses while collectively modulating the shared extracellular environment.
 These responses, in turn, modulate the shared extracellular environment in a coupled manner.
 While we have framed the dynamics in a chemostat, so that Eqs.~\eqref{eq:10.extAAleak}-\eqref{eq:10.aaINTleak} admit steady-state solutions, the same mathematical framework can be readily adapted to other experimental configurations or transient regimes.
 Ultimately, explicitly tracking extracellular amino acid concentrations enables the formulation of cross-feeding models, in which cells import complementary amino acids leaked by others to meet their biosynthetic needs.
 Such a framework would naturally capture cooperative metabolic interactions and competition for shared metabolic intermediates. \\